garethfoote/gfoote/collections/About.md

 ---
 share: true
-layout: posts
+layout: static
-permalink: /writing
+permalink: /about
-title: All writing
+title: About me
 ---

-Below are a list, ordered by most recent updates, of notes, case studies or more general writing about my work.
+About me